E3SM-Project/polaris/docs/users_guide/ocean/tasks/single_column.md

 ## description

-The `single_column` test group includes any ocean tests of the vertical dynamics.
+The `single_column` tasks include any ocean tests of the vertical ocean dynamics.

 ## mesh